martinaghajanian/InPainting-CelebA/README.md

 ## Instructions
 After downloading the dataset, follow the steps in **sections 1 and 2** of `InPainting.ipynb` to prepare the dataset and set up the training pipeline.
-To see the results of the already trained model, run the code cells in `Demo.ipynb`.
+To see the results of the already trained model, run the code cells in `Demo.ipynb` after data preprocessing.

 ## Training
 To train the model on your own: